johnrearden/pa-data-driven-design/README.md

 **Business Requirement 7** - The client wishes to refine their design tools and validate the classic Breguet Range equation, which, among other things, says that the distance an airplane can fly is linearly dependent on a weight ratio that is getting larger when, the portion of the airplanes weight that is made up by fuel, is getting larger.
 [Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, C3, D1, D2, D3, and E1

-**Bonus Study** - Although not requested by the client, Data Driven Design has decided to include a bonus study with the goal that the client should retain the service of DDD.
-The bonus study consist of pitching the two largest contributors to the data set, Cessna (24%) and Piper (13%) and see who fairs the best for different performance features.
-It is important to not draw too large conclusions from this superficial study since many more parameters would need to be taken into account for a fair study including aspects such as practicality, structural robustness and price just to mention a few.

 **Accuracy:** Naturally the goal is always to maximize accuracy however the nature of Conceptual design is that ballpark figures goes a long way as long as it is paired with a good sense of judgment and understanding of where the data comes from.
 Since the predictions are intended to be used only in the early Airplane Design Phase inaccuracies does not put human life at risk.
 The only thing at risk is money since a wrong decision here, i.e. to select a multi Engined instead of a single Engined configuration, can have disastrous consequences if a wrong decision in the early design stages needs to be redesigned in the later stages or alternatively design that fail to address the customer wishes and have a sub-optimal performance.

 **Scalability:** The solution should be scalable in the sense that new features as well as new data points (Airplanes) could be added to the data set.

 **Speed:** The model should be able to make predictions in real-time (more or less).

+\* Although not requested by the client, Data Driven Design has decided to include this as a bonus study with the goal that the client should retain the service of DDD.
+We are pitching the two largest contributors in the data set, Cessna (24%) and Piper (13%) to see who fairs the best.
+Note however that it is important to not draw too large conclusions from this superficial study since many more parameters would need to be taken into account for a fair study including aspects such as practicality, structural robustness and price just to mention a few.

 ## Hypothesis and how to validate?
 * Hypothesis 1: